 Megan Johnson, MD

-Dr. Johnson is an Assistant Professor of Pediatric Orthopaedic Surgery at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
+Dr. Johnson is a Pediatric Orthopedic Surgeon and the Medical Director of Ambulatory Care at Scottish Rite for Children.
 She specializes in pediatric spine surgery, limb deformity surgery, clubfoot, neuromuscular conditions, and pediatric orthopaedic trauma.
 Her research interests include pediatric spine deformity, trauma and musculoskeletal infection.

 Jennifer Laine, MD